FloatingArrayDesign/MoorDyn/docs/inputs.rst

  - UnstrLen - the unstretched length of the line
  - NumSegs - how many segments the line is discretized into (it will have NumSegs+1 nodes total, including its two end nodes)
  - LineOutputs - any data to be output in a dedicated output file for that line.
- - Tmax0 - OPTIONAL - the preceding highest mean tension for Syrope lines at initialization (see :ref:`Syrope Model for Polyester Lines <syrope-model-polyester-lines>`)
- - Tmean0 - OPTIONAL - the mean tension for Syrope lines at initialization (see :ref:`Syrope Model for Polyester Lines <syrope-model-polyester-lines>`)

 This `LineOutputs` entry expects a string of one or more characters without spaces, each character activating a given output property.
 A placeholder character such as “-” should be used if no